learn-co-curriculum/rails-form_tag-readme/README.md

 * Plain HTML form elements

 This lesson is going to begin with integrating HTML form elements and then slowly start to refactor the form using Rails methods.
-It would be very easy to integrate form helpers (and we could have our form working in a few minutes), however, to fully understand what Rails is doing behind the scenes is more important than getting this form working.
+It would be very easy to integrate form helpers (and we could have our form working in a few minutes), however, to fully understand what Rails is doing behind the scenes is more important than getting the form working right away.
 We're going to build the system from the ground up so when we're finished you should be able to understand all of the processes that are necessary in order to process forms in an application properly and securely.

 ## Rendering the form view